Mitsubishi Galant: Eighth generation (EA/EC; 1996)

 In August 1998, Mitsubishi introduced the Aspire as the successor of Eterna.
 Externally identical to the facelifted Galant at the same time of introduction.
+The Aspire was only powered by 1.8 and 2.0 L engines.

 Mitsubishi opted to further develop the technology in its range-topping VR-4, which was now powered by an enlarged 2.5 L V6 twin-turbo.
 The car features either a conventional five-speed manual or INVECS-II transmission.
 Some variants (all of the pre-facelift model and Type-S for the facelift model) were also fitted with the same advanced active yaw control (AYC) as the Lancer Evolution, to give it greater agility than would be expected of such a large vehicle.
 Finally, as with the rest of the range, the VR-4 could now be had either as a Galant sedan or as a Legnum station wagon.
+The VR-4 appearance package was also offered as "Viento" in Japan or "Avance" in select export markets.